wordsworthc/evo-python-sdk/packages/evo-objects/README.md

 ## Usage

-See the [Getting started guide](docs/quickstart.md) for how to use this library.
+See the [Getting started guide](docs/quickstart.md) to learn how to use this library.